 ETNC publishes an annual report reviewing the state of Europe-China relations focusing on one specific topic each year.
 The lead-editor of the report is the rotating coordinator of the network.

 In 2018, I served as coordinator and editor, spearheading a report on the role of political values in Europe-China relations, namely democracy, human right and the rule of law.
 Apart from report launches in several European capitals, including Brussels, Stockholm, Prague and Paris, the report was presented to the European Commission, the European External Action Service, COASI representatives of the European Council, and in the European Parliament.
 The US State Department circulated the report as “recommended reading” to all its foreign embassies and consulates.

 In the 2019 report focusing on Europe in the face of US-China rivalry, I have co-authored the chapter on the European Union with Bruno Hellendorff.
-The 2021 report will include my chapter (with Oscar Shao) on Chinese soft power in Sweden.
+The 2021 includes my chapter (with Oscar Shao) on Chinese soft power in Sweden.

-Since its inaugural meeting in 2014, ETNC members meet in a different city once every six months.
+Since its inaugural meeting in 2014, ETNC members and participants meet in a different city once every six months.

 The participating institutions are the following: